-After lunch, we had a leisurely stroll around the myriad of boutique shops around Montpellier before having to leave Cheltenham pretty swiftly, but I hope that I’ll be back to visit again soon.
-The Lucky Onion also owns a number of other properties across the Cotswolds area, which I hope to visit in the near future, and I would highly recommend booking a stay at No. 38 The Park if you’re a fan of beautifully designed boutique hotels too.
+We had a leisurely stroll around the myriad of boutique shops around Montpellier before having to leave Cheltenham pretty swiftly, but I hope that I’ll be back to visit again soon.
+The Lucky Onion owns a number of other properties across the Cotswolds area, which I hope to visit in the near future, and I would highly recommend booking a stay at No. 38 The Park if you’re a fan of beautifully designed boutique hotels too.

 This stay was gifted, but all opinions are my own.
 I do not accept and write about gifted stays unless I truly enjoy them.